 Why Understanding ARPU Is So Important

-Understanding ARPU is a birds eye view into how well your SaaS company is actually doing, especially when breaking down the information by segment and cohort.
+Understanding your ARPU figure is a birds eye view into how well your SaaS company is actually doing, especially when breaking down the information by segment and cohort.
 The higher the ARPU for a company, the better the chance that the company is able to extract more cash in the future.
-Additionally, if you're able to have a high ARPU relative to the value you're providing or the revenue of the company, you know you have a product that's driving a better value ratio.
+Additionally, if you're able to have a high ARPU relative to the value you're providing or the company's revenue, you know you have a product that's driving a better value ratio.
 In summary though, here's why APRU is important:

 Monthly Recurring Revenue: The total amount of recurring revenue that your business brought in for the month.

 Account Upgrades: a subsection of MRR that represents the upgrade dollars from the current customer base that you have